-Harmala Hamsa - Traditional Protection Incense
+Harmala Hamsa - Traditional Banishing Incense

 I have placed on the packet as a talisman the Hand of Fatima or "Hamsa" - the hand of the Goddess - an ancient symbol for protection against the "evil eye" and misfortune.

 This price is for 1 oz. in a gold metal tin.

 Harmala Seeds, Traditional use and Folklore: